Music at First Parish

 At First Parish, music stirs our souls.

-Each week, we sing from the Unitarian Universalist hymnals Singing the Living Tradition and Singing the Journey as part of our worship service, accompanied by organist and Music Director Robert Littlefield.
+Each week, we sing from the Unitarian Universalist hymnals Singing the Living Tradition and Singing the Journey as part of our worship service, accompanied by organist and Interim Music Director Ellen Powers.
 More often than not, our church choir also performs stunning songs that summon our spirits to attention.
 Often, guest musicians and church members will also perform music at First Parish, where the sanctuary’s outstanding acoustics provide an ideal home to seasoned professional musicians and newcomers alike.

 Please consider bringing your unique voice to First Parish and joining our community in the shared ritual of song this Sunday.